Department of Economics with Columbian College seal. Professor Remi Jedwab teaches a class in front of a whiteboard

 Our Programs

-Undergraduate
+Undergraduate Degrees

 A degree in economics can be a bridge to all kinds of careers and advanced degrees, from financial forecasting and consulting to international development.
 Whether undergraduate students choose to major or minor in economics, or pursue one of our combined degree options, they each have access to the department’s dedicated advising support.
-The department offers a Bachelor of Arts, a STEM designated Bachelor of Science, and a Minor.
+The department offers a Bachelor of Arts, a STEM designated Bachelor of Science, and a minor.

-Masters In Applied Economics
+Masters Degree In Applied Economics

 GW’s STEM designated Master of Science in Applied Economics provides students with the tools to succeed as economists in today’s data-driven world.
-Our graduates learn to draw meaningful implications from data and integrate economic analysis into their professional lives.
+Our graduates draw meaningful implications from data and integrate economic analysis into their professional lives.
 They apply economic theory and quantitative methods to real-world scenarios such as measuring the impacts of government programs and forecasting economic trends.

-Producing about 10 graduates each year, the STEM designated PhD in Economics program is a close community of scholars from around the world.
+Producing about 10 graduates each year, the STEM designated PhD in Economics program is a community of scholars from around the world.
 Coursework ranges from microeconomics, macroeconomics and econometrics to the economics of industry and labor.
+PhD students engage in research with faculty and publish their own work in respected journals including Economics LettersJournal of Macroeconomics and European Economic Review.

 Our Unique Location